Thérèse of Lisieux: Election of Mother Agnes

-In September 1893, Therese, having been a temporarily professed for the standard three years, asked not to be promoted but to continue a novice indefinitely.
+In September 1893, Therese, having been a temporarily professed for the standard three years, asked not to be promoted but to continue as novice indefinitely.
 As a novice she would always have to ask permission of the other sisters with perpetual vows.
 She would never be elected to any position of importance.
 Remaining closely associated with the other novices, she could continue to care for her spiritual charges.
 In 1841 Jules Michelet devoted the major part of the fifth volume of his History of France to a favourable presentation of the epic of Joan of Arc.
 Félix Dupanloup worked relentlessly for the glorification of Joan who, on 8 May 1429 had liberated Orléans, the city of which he became bishop in 1849.
 Therese wrote, among others, two plays in honour of her childhood heroine, the first about Joan's response to the heavenly voices calling her to battle, the second about her resulting martyrdom.

 1894 brought a national celebration of Joan of Arc.
 On 27 January, Leo XIII authorized the introduction of her cause of beatification, declaring Joan, the shepherdess from Lorraine venerable.
 Therese used Henri-Alexandre Wallon's history of Joan of Arc – a book her uncle Isidore had given to the Carmel – to help her write two plays, "pious recreations", "small theatrical pieces performed by a few nuns for the rest of the community, on the occasion of certain feast days".
 The first of these, The Mission of Joan of Arc, was performed at the Carmel on 21 January 1894, and the second, Joan of Arc Accomplishes her Mission, exactly one year later, on 21 January 1895.
 In the estimation of one of her biographers, Ida Görres, they "are scarcely veiled self-portraits".
 On 29 July 1894, Louis Martin died.